 Claude renders the result instantly.
 Ask for a Pomodoro timer with dark mode, in 8 seconds you have a working Pomodoro timer in the side panel.
 Pixel-pushing a React component into shape happens in the preview pane while you’re talking to Claude.
 The friction is near zero.

 Canvas treats code more like text.
 Highlight a function, ask “fix the bug here”, and it edits in place.
 There are coding-specific shortcuts: add comments, port to a different language, code review.
-But the rendered output is not a first-class thing the way it is in Claude.
-If your code generates a UI, you still need to copy it out to see it run.
+It also runs things: hit Execute on a Python file and the output lands in a console at the bottom, with a Fix bug button when it throws.

 For pure code that doesn’t have a visual, canvas is genuinely good.
-For anything you want to look at, artifacts.
+For anything you want to look at, artifacts still get you there in fewer clicks.

 Visuals

-Artifacts win on every axis.
+Artifacts win, but by less than they used to.
 Mermaid diagrams, SVG, charts, complete HTML pages with Tailwind, full React components, even short interactive games.
 The preview is live and immediate.
-Canvas can produce all of these as source code, but you have to render them somewhere else to see them.

 Sharing the output

-Either link goes stale if you delete the artifact, change it, or hit a rate limit.
+Either way, both links live on the vendor’s domain with the vendor’s chrome around them.
 Neither lets you point a custom domain at it.
 Neither gives you anything resembling production hosting.

 Persistence